microsoft/CCF/sphinx/source/performance.rst

 Overview
 --------

-While CCF maintains confidentiality over the state and execution of the hosted app, it also offers extremely high performance versus comparable systems.
-CCF can sustain both high transaction throughputs and low-latency global commit.
+While CCF pairs strong confidentiality guarantees with extremely high performance.
+CCF can sustain high transaction throughputs while achieving global commits with low latency.

-There are several performance tests in the CI test suite, including micro-benchmarks of critical systems and end-to-end tests measuring transaction rates on a temporary service.
+There are several performance metrics in the CI test suite to ensure this, including micro-benchmarks of critical systems and end-to-end tests measuring peak throughput.
 These are run against every PR and commit to the master branch.
-You can also run these locally to test the configuration of your own machines, and use them as a basis for creating performance tests of your own CCF application.
+You can also run these locally to test the configuration of your machines, and use them as a basis for creating performance tests of your own CCF application.

 Micro-benchmarks
 ----------------

-The micro-benchmark tests can be run locally by navigating to the CCF build directory:
+The micro-benchmark tests can be run from the CCF build directory:

 .. code-block:: bash